House committee releases full report on Jan. 6 insurrection

 The committee has also since released more than 40 witness testimony transcripts in which those close to Trump routinely invoked the Fifth Amendment -- the article of the U.S. Constitution which protects against self-incrimination.

-At least five people were killed in connection to the siege on the Capitol and more than 140 police officers were injured as they attempted to thwart a mob of pro-Trump supporters from sieging the building in an attempt to prevent the certification of Joe Biden as the 46th president of the United States.
+At least five people were killed in connection to the siege on the Capitol and more than 140 police officers were injured as they attempted to thwart the mob of pro-Trump supporters from attacking the building.

 Hundreds have since been arrested and charged for crimes ranging from knowingly entering or remaining in a restricted building to seditious conspiracy.